-Here, McKenna tells TON co-editor Jeanne Erdmann the story behind the story:
+Here, McKenna tells TON co-founder Jeanne Erdmann the story behind the story:

 You mentioned during an interview with NPR that you first learned about the potential human health risks posed by large-scale agriculture back in in 2006.
 What tipped your interest in this problem?

 A couple of things happened.
 First, when I started reporting the book Superbug in 2006 (the book came out in 2010), I learned that in 2004 scientists had noticed a new type of the resistant bug, methicillin-resistant Staphylococcus aureus, or MRSA, which had previously been a hospital and community problem but now was arising in animals and moving to humans, and was detectable because of a resistance signature from a particular antibiotic.
 So that got me interested in the topic.